 Office for Professional Learning

-The Office for Professional Learning (OPL) oversees the professional experience component of Initial Teacher Education (ITE) courses.
+The Office for Professional Learning (OPL) oversees the professional experience component of Initial Teacher Education (ITE) and Early Childhood (EC) courses.
 It is responsible for the development of professional experience programs, liaison with students teacher education students) and with education providers and record keeping of all ITE teacher education students' professional experience components.

 What is Professional Experience?

 Professional experience is a required component of all education courses offered by the School of Education.
-It allows the teacher education students to take theoretical knowledge attained throughout the ITE course and apply it to the relevant setting.
+It allows the teacher education students to take theoretical knowledge attained throughout the ITE and EC courses and apply knowledge to the relevant setting.
 All professional experience placements in a school are assessed against the Australian Professional Standards for Teachers while ACECQA's framework applies to Early Childhood Education and Care settings.
 Each degree will contain a different number of days of professional experience.
 Specific professional experience requirements for each degree can be found on the Professional Experience Placement Guide.

 For professional experience placements, teachers within schools/services/centres are selected as educators to supervise teacher education student(s), assisting to develop essential teaching competencies and integrating theoretical components of academic units to enhance teacher education students' skills.